csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 However, the **limit** clause does not support partitioning, so we cannot get the top _n_ within each partition without performing ranking; further, if more than one student gets the same GPA, it is possible that one is included in the top 10, while another is excluded.

 Several other functions can be used in place of **rank**.
-For instance, **per- cent rank** of a tuple gives the rank of the tuple as a fraction.
+For instance, **percent rank** of a tuple gives the rank of the tuple as a fraction.
 If there are _n_ tuples in the partition9 and the rank of the tuple is _r_ , then its percent rank is defined as (_r_ − 1)_/_(_n_ − 1) (and as _null_ if there is only one tuple in the partition).
 The function **cume dist**, short for cumulative distribution, for a tuple is defined as _p/n_ where _p_ is the number of tuples in the partition with ordering values preceding or equal to the ordering value of the tuple and _n_ is the number of tuples in the partition.
 The function **row number** sorts the rows and gives each row a unique number corre-

 9The entire set is treated as a single partition if no explicit partition is used.